ubclaunchpad/Colony/README.md

 ### Steps

 1. If you have windows then you must use WSL for Colony, No buts!
-2. The following environment variables must be set:
+2. The following environment variables must be set (you can set them in a `.env` file in the root directory of the project.
+Note that the values of the environment variables depend on whether you are using your own personal bot/discord server/github app for testing or whether you are using the official Launchpad bot/discord server/github app):
     ```
     APP_ID=<> # Discord app ID
     DISCORD_TOKEN=<> # Discord bot token